cd10kfsu/F90GIO/README_LEGACY_MAKE.md

 possible.
 Thanks!

-## Major changes
-1. Add fast I/O libs for NetCDF and H5 files: `ncio` and `h5io` libs remove lots of checks in F90GIO, and reduce the times of open/close files.

-## Install NetCDF/HDF4/HDF5 library
+I. Install NetCDF/HDF4/HDF5 library

 1. For installing HDF4, if you'd like to use my netcdf & hdf4 module simultenously, you need to disable the netcdf-I/O capability:
    ```
        --disable-netcdf
    ```